gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 conveniently defines common configuration attributes that apply across all `DiskStores` aggregated by the annotation.

-[spring-data-gemfire-name] also provides the `DiskStoreConfigurer` callback interface, which can be declared in Java configuration and used instead of configuration properties to customize a `DiskStore` at runtime, as the following example shows:
+Spring Data for VMware GemFire also provides the `DiskStoreConfigurer` callback interface, which can be declared in Java configuration and used instead of configuration properties to customize a `DiskStore` at runtime, as the following example shows: